Skip to Main Content

 Important Information before you consider submitting your request

-If your EFC is already "0" you have been, or will be offered, the maximum amount of aid you are eligible to receive.
+If your SAI is '0' or less, you have been or will be offered the maximum amount of aid you are eligible to receive.
 Emergency funding may be available to assist with unusual expenses or a financial emergency.
 Please visit FIU Emergency Aid for additional information.

 Possible Outcome of Professional Judgment changes made to your FAFSA

-• No change: The change in circumstances did not impact your Expected Family Contribution (EFC) or financial aid.
+• No change: The change in circumstances did not impact your Student Aid Index (SAI) or financial aid.

-• Reduced EFC but no change in financial aid offer: The change in circumstances reduced the EFC but did not change it enough to impact your financial aid eligibility.
+• Reduced SAI but no change in financial aid offer: The change in circumstances reduced the SAI but did not change it enough to impact your financial aid eligibility

-• Reduced EFC and adjustments made to federal loans: The change in circumstances reduced the EFC and qualified you for subsidized loan
+• Reduced SAI and adjustments made to federal loans: The change in circumstances reduced the SAI and qualified you for subsidized loan.

-• Reduced EFC and adjustments made to state and/or federal grants: The change in circumstances reduced the EFC and qualified you for additional state and/or federal grants.
+• Reduced SAI and adjustments made to state and/or federal grants: The change in circumstances reduced the SAI and qualified you for additional state and/or federal grants.

 Federal regulations permit the university to override a student's dependency status for federal financial aid purposes if extenuating circumstances exist and can be documented.
 Examples of such extenuating circumstances are the death of a parent, parent abandonment or abuse.
 This determination is made on a case by case basis.